SinclairLab/frailty/README.md

 # Age and life expectancy clocks based on machine learning analysis of mouse frailty

-**See our easy-to-use webapp,  where users can upload their data and calculate FRIGHT age and AFRAID score. http://frailtyclocks.sinclairlab.org**
+**See our easy-to-use webapp,  where users can upload their data and calculate FRIGHT age and AFRAID score: http://frailtyclocks.sinclairlab.org**

 This repository contains machine learning-derived models to predict age and lifespan from frailty assesment.
 The FRIGHT (**F**railty **I**nferred **G**eriatric **H**ealth **T**imeline) age model is designed to predict chronological age and the AFRAID (**A**nalysis of **F**railty and **D**eath) score is designed to predict time to death using frailty the 31 parameter murine frailty index (Whitehead et al. 2014).